numocash/strat-maker/README.md

 Pairs have several state variables including:

-- `spreads`: Information for each spread.
-This contains composition, which represents the portion of the liquidity that is held in `token1`, as well as the current strike for that specific spread.
+- `composition`, and `strikeCurrent`: Information for each spread.
+Composition represents the portion of the liquidity that is held in `token1`.
+The current strike is the last strike that was used for a swap for that specific spread.
+- `cachedStrikeCurrent`: The last strike that was traded through for the entire pair.
+This save computation and can lead to less storage writes elsewhere.
 - `strikes`: Information for each strike.
-Liquidity for each spread is stored.
+BiDirectional liquidity is the type of liquidity that is conventially stored in an AMM.
+Yikes also implements limit orders, or directional orders that are automatically closed out after being used to facilitate a trade.
+Limit orders need to store liquidity information as well as variables that can be used to determine if a specific limit order is closed.
 Strikes also contains two, singley-linked lists.
 These lists relate adjacent strikes together.
 This is needed because looping to find the next active adjacent strike is infeasible with 2**24 possible strikes.
-- `strikeCurrent`: The last strike that liquidity was traded through.

 Pairs also contain two functions to manage the state variables: